naveen04561/blog/README.md

 # blog

-A simple bolg using Node.js with express.js and mongoDB.
+A simple blog using Node.js with express.js and mongoDB.